-WILD BLUE LUPIN Lupinus perennis
+WILD BLUE LUPIN, SUNDIAL LUPIN

 Lupinus perennis (also wild perennial lupine, wild lupine, sundial lupine, blue lupine, Indian beet, or old maid's bonnets) is widespread in the eastern part of the USA (from Texas and Florida to Maine) and Minnesota, Canada (southern Ontario, Newfoundland and Labrador), and on the coasts of the Arctic Ocean, where it grows in sandy areas such as dunes and savannas.
 The long flowers can be white, blue, purple, or pink, but are most often blue or bluish purple.